BondarenkoDmitro/Beginning-of-studying-C-PLUS-PLUS-Ex-2/README.md

 ## Tasks for Variant №3

-Three tasks were implemented as part of this work:
+Four tasks were implemented as part of this work:

 ### a) Sum of sequence elements after M